 For many embroiderers, it is enough to take an existing design and stitch it out.
 This is certainly where most will start.
 Once you have found a design you like, you will want to preview it to see how it will sew out.
 A number of steps are involved.
 We outline the main ones here with reference to the User Guide.

-Use Manage Designs > Open Selected to open design(s) selected in the embroidery library.
+Use Manage Designs > Open Selected to open the design(s) selected in the Design Library window.

 Use View > Show Design to show or hide design elements.
 Click to open droplist of view settings.

 Adjust view settings

 Adjust viewing settings as preferred.
 See View designs.